zephinzer/annams/docs/contributing.md

 If you have both Docker, at least Node 8, and Yarn installed locally, you can safely start developing without worry.

 ## Running in development
 To get started, install the NPM dependencies.

+### Dependency Installation
 We use Yarn to manage the dependencies:

 ```bash
 yarn install
 ```

+### External Services Startup
 Next, start the services in the background:

 ```bash